worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Labor.md

 Codifies whether the person is in the labour force and working over the past 7 days (lstatus=1, missing otherwise) but would take on more jobs or more hours at their job if possible/available.
 The codes are:

 0 = No (not underemployed)

 1 = Yes

+Note that [ILO guidelines (see chapter 9)](https://ilostat.ilo.org/methods/concepts-and-definitions/description-labour-force-statistics/) defines "time-related" underemployment additionally as a person who has *worked less than a threshold relating to working time*, where the threshold is determined nationally.
+This is not done here.
+Users may add that using the `whours` variable.

 **nlfreason**